 We’re going to look at this in reverse because that’s technically going to make more sense here, trust me.

-First a quick recap.
-We now know that Bourbon Whiskey was named either from Bourbon Country, or Bourbon Street.
-And Bourbon Coffee after Isle of Bourbon where it was grown.
+We now know that bourbon whiskey was named either from Bourbon Country, or Bourbon Street, and bourbon coffee was named after the Isle of Bourbon where it was grown.

-Now, all three of these places were named after the same people: The House of Bourbon, which was a European Royal House of French Origin.
-The Bourbon Kings ruled France in the 16th Century and also held thrones in Spain, Naples and Sicily.
+The House of Bourbon was a European Royal House of French Origin.
+The hous’s Bourbon Kings ruled France in the 16th Century and also held thrones in Spain, Naples, and Sicily.
 There are even current monarchs of Spain and Luxembourg that are descended from the house.

-The Isle of Bourbon was named in 1649 by the French during their colonization of it during the reign of the House of Bourbon’s reign.
+The Isle of Bourbon was named in 1649 by the French during their colonization of the land during the House of Bourbon’s reign.
 You can see this all coming together, can’t you?

 Let’s jump over to North America now to Bourbon Street.
 As you may already be guessing it was also named after the House of Bourbon.
 During the 1690s the French claimed Louisiana, and New Orleans was founded in 1718.
 By 1721 royal engineer Adrien de Pauger was designing the street layout for New Orleans and was in the process of naming the streets.
-Choosing French Royal houses and Catholic Saints he named one of them, Rue Bourbon.
-Once the Americans regained the ownership of the area, they translated the names to English, hence Bourbon Street.
+Choosing names from the French Royal houses and Catholic Saints he named one of them, Rue Bourbon.
+Once the Americans regained ownership of the area, they translated all the street names into English, hence Bourbon Street.

 Bourbon County is located in the state of Kentucky and was named in 1785 after the House of Bourbon, in honour of Louis XVI of France (yes, that’s the one that was married to Marie Antoinette and was beheaded in the French Revolution if you are wondering) for his assistance in the American Revolutionary War.

-Well, heading back in time, the House Of Bourbon traces back through the 1500s when the House was made up of the Dukes Of Bourbon, when lords known as the Archembaults, married into the royal family.
+Well, heading further back in time, the House Of Bourbon traces back to the 1500s when the House was made up of Dukes Of Bourbon, when lords known as the Archembaults, married into the royal family.
 The Archembaults all came from a town called Bourbon l’Archembaults so they collectively took the name Bourbon to form the House of Bourbon.

-The town of Bourbon l’Archembaults itself got its name from the rulers (the Archembaults) and the name of a shrine that was in the area, named after a Celtic God, Borvo!
+The town of Bourbon l’Archembaults itself got its name from the rulers the Archembaults and the name of a shrine that was in the area, named after a Celtic God, Borvo!

-The Celtic God was known as the God of Healing and Spring Water, and the Gauls (a Celtic race) named areas of France where they found nice drinking springs after the God in its honour.
+Borvo, the Celtic God was known as the God of Healing and Spring Water, and the Celtic race of Gauls named areas in France where they found nice drinking water springs after the God in its honour.

-I hope this little history lesson was entertaining, it was a bit of a whirlwind and there are many more intricacies to each section, but I now you have a better understanding of the healing water that is bourbon.
+I hope this little history lesson was entertaining, it was a bit of a whirlwind and there are of course many more intricacies to each section, but I now you have a better understanding of the healing water that is bourbon.